LTSI-U1099/urinary-OARs-segmentation-nnUNet/README.md

 # urinary-OARs-segmentation-nnUNet

 ## Overview
 This repository hosts the code, trained models, and scripts for a deep learning method based on nnU-Net, designed for automatic segmentation of urinary organs at risk (OARs) and pelvic structures on multicentric prostate MRI.
-The method targets key structures such as the intraprostatic urethra, bladder trigone, bladder neck, ureters, bladder, rectum, and prostate for prostate cancer radiotherapy planning.
+The method targets key structures such as the intraprostatic urethra, bladder trigone, bladder neck, bulbous urethra, ureters, bladder, rectum, and prostate for prostate cancer radiotherapy planning.

 The model is trained and validated on datasets from multiple centers including MR-linac devices (Unity®, Elekta and MRIdian®, Viewray) and the public PROSTATEx database (Siemens MAGNETOM Trio and Skyra scanners).
 Evaluation metrics include Dice Similarity Coefficient (DSC), Hausdorff Distance (HD95), and Surface Distance (SD).